Embroidery Machine or Cricut?

 Both brands of die-cutters cut a variety of materials: paper, vinyl, fabric, etc which makes them a great tool for creating stencils and invitations.
 It can also cut specialty adhesive vinyls which allows you to make decals and personalize clothing and accessories.
 For this reason, the Cricut is similar to an embroidery machine in that it allows you to personalize items.

-The Cricut cuts based on the design you set up on the screen.
+The Cricut cuts (or draws) based on the design you set up on the screen.
 These designs can be of your own creation in the software that comes with the Cricut, or you can purchase pre-made designs.
 The computer running the software needs to be connected to the Cricut machine so that the die-cutter knows what to cut.

 How does a Cricut work?